What Is Automatic Motor Adaptation

 The parameters required for different motor types differ in important details.
 For instance, the back EMF value is essential for PM motors and saturation point level is important for SynRM motors.
 Therefore different types of Automatic Motor Adaptation (AMA) are required.
 Note that not all frequency converters support the AMA function for all motor types.

-In principle two types of AMA are used:
+In principle, two types of AMA are used:

 Dynamic